phpbb/documentation/development/development/phpstorm.rst

 ###########################

 Tabs should be used (not spaces).
 All tab and indent sizes should be set to 4 spaces.
 Also be sure "Keep indents on empty lines" is NOT checked.
-We have coding guidlines for each language as well you can reference here :doc:`./index`
+We have coding guidelines for each language you can reference here :doc:`./index`

 JSON & YAML
 ###########